 Have finally looked after my health and went to the GP yesterday.
 It was a locum and I'm not going to take the anti-biotics and inhaler she prescribed.
 At least not until I've heard back with my X-ray results.
 I went yesterday morning.
 They gave me a disk with the X-ray on it and of course I've run it on this laptop, alongside watching a good few Youtube videos on "How to read a chest X-ray".
 It doesn't look too much like sarcoidosis, although there may be some degree of hilar enlargement.
 It could also be completely normal.
 It probably is completely normal.

 I expect they will be providing abortion services.
-I disagree with this, I think there should be reproductive health clinics that offer both GP referral and self-referral.
+I disagree with this, not because I don't think women shouldn't have the option, but because I think it makes it too easy for GPs to decide who'd make a fit mother.
+I think there should be reproductive health clinics that offer both GP referral and self-referral.
 The way that fertility clinics do.
 What if I'd become pregnant, back in the day?
 I would have been pressured into having an abortion.
 I am sure of this.
 I remember the doctor in A&E who wanted me to go on the pill.
 Prick.

 I grow old, I grow old.
 The health niggles will intensify and multiply.
 I should be enjoying what remains of my relative youth.
 "I should."
 Always I should do this and I should do that, when really the only shoulds are moral ones.